lucas-santoni/blog.geographer.fr/content/missing-pelican-plugins-guide.md

 ```

 Of course, `on_read_content` would be called for each article that Pelican
 is able to read.
-Moreover, any modification that you would do to the `content`
+Moreover, any modification that you do to the `content`
 object that is received as parameter would be preserved for the rest of the
 build process.